-FIFO refers to a means of determining the cost of goods sold during the period, We will see, however, that when applying the FIFO method the cost of the ending inventory is determined first, after which the cost of the goods sold is easily derived.
+FIFO refers to a means of determining the cost of goods sold during the period.
+We will see, however, that when applying the FIFO method, the cost of the ending inventory is determined first, after which the cost of the goods sold is easily derived.

-The 50 items remaining from the September 27 purchase, as well as the units from prior purchases and the beginning inventory, are assumed to have been sold.
+The 50 items remaining from the 27 September purchase, as well as the units from prior purchases and the beginning inventory, are assumed to have been sold.
 However, we could directly calculate the cost of goods sold as follows:

 The inventory can be brought forward as 600 units at a cost of $2,785.
 The reason that we can merge these two layers is that under the FIFO method, these goods will be the first ones sold in the next year.